 “Nowadays, Portugal is considered a prime example among European countries: the economy is booming, unemployment is dropping and investments are rising.”

 What are the reasons for this turnaround?
-What makes Portugal special when compared to other countries?
+What makes Portugal special compared to other countries?

 Turning point 2015: Famous Lisbon mayor Costa is elected prime minister